the thinc tank

 She joined thinc design after spending a year working abroad in Amsterdam at Lodewijk Baljon Landscape Architects.
 Decidedly familiar with the influences and voices that define Toronto, Stacey is excited to be back working in her hometown and the landscape of southern Ontario that she grew up in.

 As a landscape architect, Stacey has worked on the detailed design and master planning of public parks, playgrounds, schools, streetscapes and private mixed-use and residential developments.
 She has collaborated on multidisciplinary design teams, and has been engaged in the facilitation of public consultation.
 Stacey has participated in all stages of a given project - from conceptual design, to public consultation through to contract administration.

-Prior to working at thinc, Lauren worked as a landscape designer and subconsultant for several residential properties throughout Southern Ontario.
+Lauren has worked as a landscape designer and subconsultant for several residential properties throughout Southern Ontario.

 For her honours thesis Jillian reviewed conservation psychology research in order to make recommendations on how to design urban environments to better foster environmental stewardship.
 For her studies in ecosystem restoration, Jillian developed a restoration report for the Bruce Trail Conservancy to guide the management of a conservation easement.

 Prior to joining thinc design, Jillian’s experience included designing residential planting plans, building custom landscape features and conducting ecological fieldwork.
 Having held positions with the TRCA and City of Toronto Urban Forestry Jillian has excellent plant identification skills and is knowledgeable about native and invasive plant ecology.